PhangsTeam/sfng-docs/database_spec.md

 #### Derived data products

 The `derived` hierarchy should contain the information that can be deduced from the sky brightness images in the `data` subject to physical models or data processing.
 Considering spectral line data cubes, the data cube would be in `data` and the (masked) moment maps would sit in `derived`.
-Data in `derived` have the same minimum FITS standards as in the `data` directory, but likely would have much more information specified in their respective `README` files.
+Data in `derived` have the same minimum FITS standards as in the `data` directory but likely would have a larger fraction of the information specified in their respective `README` files.